 Honor the memory of a loved one by making a special Memorial Gift to the Museum in their name.
 Celebrate a special occasion or accomplishment with a Tribute Gift for birthdays, anniversaries or graduations.
 The Museum sends an acknowledgment card to the honoree or family of the honoree.

-Due to unusually high donations during 2016, DMMDT is not able to accept any new donations at this time, as there is no space to store them nor staff time to process them.
-If you have questions, please contact the Executive Director, Wendy Littlepage, at email@example.com or call the Museum at (303) 322-1053.
+Due to our move, DMMDT is accepting very limited donations at this time, as there is limited staff time to process them.
+If you have questions, please contact the Executive Director, Wendy Littlepage, at firstname.lastname@example.org or call the Museum at (303) 322-1053.

 The Museum is currently going through a transition.
 The Museum will be relocating and therefore cannot accept all donations.
 If you wish for the Museum to consider your donation, please follow the email instructions below and send detailed descriptions and pictures.
 At this time it would be irresponsible of us to accept new objects without being 100% certain of where we will house them.
 If you are willing to hold onto your donation for at least 12 months we will likely be opening up donations in 2017/2018.

 The best way to ensure we can care for your items, as well as the 20,000 we currently have is to help with our capital campaign.
 Our capital campaign is currently underway with 100% commitment from the Board of Directors.
 We have hired a professional fundraiser to work with our site committee and are working diligently to find a suitable location.
 We encourage you to take part in this campaign so that we can continue to care for our unique collection in a new location.
 If you have questions about the capital campaign or a general museum question, please contact Wendy Littlepage, Museum Director at email@example.com or 303-322-1053.